San Sebastian Surf Guide – Spain’s Best Surf City?

 Surf shops in San Sebastian

-Because it’s the de facto surf capital of the Pais Vasco, San Seb actually has a good whack of surf shops.
-The ones we really like include:
+Because it’s the de facto surf capital of the Pais Vasco, San Sebastian actually has a fairly good whack of surf shops.

-The Pukas Surf Shop San Sebastian is one of the main outlets of Basque’s own Pukas make.
-They’re now a pretty well-known shaper within Europe that we’d say create boards that are tailor-made for the swell in San Seb and Zarautz – nifty shorties with shapes for freeriding and sharp turns.
-Get in and get one done if you want to try em’ out.
+- Pukas Surf Shop San Sebastian – The Pukas Surf Shop San Sebastian is one of the main outlets of Basque’s own Pukas make.
+They’re now a pretty well-known shaper within Europe that I reckon they craft some lovely stuff.

-Simply named Surfing San Sebastián is a small little surf boutique with its own style.
+- Surfing San Sebastián – Simply named Surfing San Sebastián is a small little surf boutique with its own style.
 You’ll find it in a white-painted shop just south of the old town district, offering tees and shorts and other surf apparel.
-It’s the sort of stuff you won’t find elsewhere and that’s why we like it!
+It’s the sort of stuff you won’t find elsewhere and that’s why we like it.

 Where to eat in San Sebastian?